patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 In the case of [name of model], you should at least have to do the following changes:

-[Here you should add very specific information on what exactly has to be changed for this model] [...]
+[Here the teacher should add very specific information on what exactly has to be changed for this model] [...]
 [...]